nf-core/website/markdown/developers/adding_pipelines.md

 * `CODE_OF_CONDUCT.md`: The nf-core code of conduct.

+* `CITATIONS.md`: All citations needed when using the pipelin

 * `.gitattributes`: Git settings, primarily getting the `.config` files to render with Nextflow syntax highlighting on <github.com>

 * `.gitignore`: Files that should be ignored by git.

+* `.editorconfig`: Editorconfig file that helps assuring consistent coding style

+* `.markdownlint.yml`: Markdown lint configuration file to assure consistent markdown files

+* `modules.json`: This file holds information (e.g. version) about all the modules in the pipeline that have been installed from `nf-core/modules`

 ### Directories